foorpyxof/fpxlib3d/README.md

 ## 3. Known issues <a name="known_issues"></a>
 - When resizing a Vulkan Window too quickly and for too long, an error will occur stating that a new Swapchain could not be created.
-A crash will subsequently occur.
-This issue has been recorded on X11, using NVIDIA's 580.76.05-3 drivers.
+This issue has been recorded on X11.
+  - Additionally, on NVIDIA, this will also cause a crash to occur.